ArvindR07/WhatsAppBotDocs/docs/source/index.rst

 sendMessage(self, personal_or_grp, message_to, message_type, text, image_location)
 =============================

 This function opens WhatsApp, searches the name of contact or group to whom the message is to be sent and opens it.
 It then sends text or image as specified.
 If there is no such contact or group, it does not send anything.
+Then in the end it goes into the default group and minimises WhatsApp.

 **Usage:**